bitzlato/devdax/README.md

 ## Environments presettings

-You should have installed and configured dev environment https://github.com/bitzlato/guides#правильно-настроенное-окружение
+You should have installed and configured environment:

 1. docker vs docker-compose
 1. direnv